Jin-fo/USART-Temperature-Sensor/README.md

 ## USART Temperature Sensor (AVR Assembly)

 This implementation reads temperature from an **MCP9700A analog temperature sensor** using the **on-board ADC** of the AVR128DB48.
-The firmware is written entirely in **AVR assembly** to demonstrate low-level hardware control and efficient peripheral configuration.
+The firmware is written entirely in **AVR assembly** to demonstrate low-level hardware control and the potential for highspeed interrupt driven implementation

 ### Operation
 1. The **MCP9700A** outputs an analog voltage proportional to temperature.